 - (1) Secure ET. - (2) Ventilate the patient at a rate that maintains an ETCO2 of 35-40 mmHg.
-For the head-injured patient with signs/symptoms of herniation, target ETCO2 of 30 mmHg. - (3) If significant resistance to ventilation occurs as succinylcholine wears off (4-5 minutes), refer to Ventilatory Difficulty Secondary to Bucking protocol.
+For the head-injured patient with signs/symptoms of herniation, target ETCO2 of 30 mmHg.

-15.22 Optional Supplemental Protocol - RSI - ADULT: RSI OPTIONAL SUPPLEMENTAL PROGRAM (continued)
+Optional Supplemental Protocol - 15.26 RSI - ADULT: RSI OPTIONAL SUPPLEMENTAL PROGRAM (continued)